UST-Robotics-Team/Software-Tutorial-2025-Notes/tutorial-2-uart/01-uart.md

 > Author: Ken Law (cclawad@connect.ust.hk)

+## Intuition

+In tutorial 1, you have already learnt how to control buttons and LEDs on the mainboard, it is a kind of information exchange between you and MCU.
+However, what about data transfer between 2 MCU?
+Or even send data from the MCU to your computer for debug purpose?

 ## Introduction

 Suppose you want to send 8-bit data from one board to another.
 Using the simplest parallel communication method, you’d need 8 wires—one for each bit: